 An applicant’s age alone is insufficient to determine whether they can adapt to other work.
 The SSA won’t automatically assume, for example, that a 55-year-old applicant is unable to adapt to new work.
 An applicant’s advancing age is, however, considered a limiting factor in their ability to adjust to new work.
 This is because as people age, their body naturally begins to deteriorate.
 This deterioration negatively impacts, among other things, a person’s joints, hand-eye coordination, reflexes, and thinking processes.

 When combined with the physical and mental limitations the applicant already experiences due to the disability, the effects of advancing age decrease the likelihood that an individual can adapt to new work.
-The SSA has specific disability age categories, which are as follows:

 Younger disability applicants

 For younger (under 50 years old) social security disability applicants, the SSA is unlikely to find that it will be difficult for them to adapt to other work.
 Most applicants who are younger than age 50 qualify for disability benefits based on a combination of physical and mental disabilities that make it impossible for them to continue working.